Royal train: Russian Empire

 The late Romanov Tsars traveled by rail extensively over the expanse of their empire.

 The catastrophic derailment of the Russian Royal Train on 17 October 1888 killed 21 people, however Alexander III, along with his wife and children, survived.
 After this accident, a so-called Temporary Imperial Train was composed of several surviving cars of the wrecked train, with the addition of several converted passenger cars of the Nikolayevskaya Railway.
 The emperor also had at his disposal a standard gauge Imperial Train, used for traveling to Europe; this train set was purchased by the Russian Railway Ministry from Chemins de fer de Paris à Lyon et à la Méditerranée in the 1870s, and was deemed to be technologically obsolescent.

 Accordingly, new standard-gauge and broad-gauge trains for the use of the Imperial Court were constructed.
 The new broad-gauge Imperial Train for domestic travel became ready in time for the coronation of Nicholas II in 1896.
 Initially the train consisted of 7 cars, purpose-built at the Aleksandrovsky Railway Factory in St Petersburg.
 Later, the size of the train was increased to 10 cars.
+When the Royal family moved from one palace to another, as much as twenty cars were required just for their luggage.
+One of the best known aspects of the refurbished train was the Tsar's personal bathroom which boasted a bathtub that would not spill water no matter which direction the train was turning.
 The old "temporary" train in the meantime was transferred for use of Empress Dowager Maria Feodorovna.

 The Russian Empire itself came to an end with Nicholas II's abdication in 1917 while aboard his Imperial Train at Dno.
+The train itself was later moved to Alexandria Park in the 1930s and used as a museum exhibition.
+It was later captured by the Nazis, who stripped it of much of its piping, plumbing and wiring and looted any items of value during the Second World War.
+In 1954, the Politburo ordered all remnants of the Imperial Train to be dismantled.